Germuu/Music-collabortion-site/README.md

 - file downloading implemented
 - increased number of uploadable tracks
 - added background picture for aesthetics
+- user id is stored on index page for collaboration

 # HOW TO TEST